Blog Home » 2035 Goals » Why it’s important to maintain Arizona’s forests

 Stay informed

-You can learn more about how we plan to prevent large, harsh wildfires, and protect the water that comes to your faucet.
+Learn more about how we plan to prevent large catastrophic wildfires and protect the water that comes from your faucet.
 As a starting point, see this helpful infographic about where your water comes from.

 Read on to understand more about our forests and water supply and the progress we’re making to protect them.